 Energy equivalence building standards (star ratings)

-The energy equivalence rating of new houses, townhouses and units is determined by the design of the building's shell: the roof, walls, windows and floors.
+The energy equivalence rating of new houses, townhouses and units is determined by the design of the building's shell: its roof, walls, windows and floors.

 New houses and townhouses (class 1 buildings) must achieve a minimum 6-star energy equivalence rating.

 New multi-unit residential buildings (class 2) must achieve an average 5-star energy equivalence rating for all units in the building, with no individual unit to be rated less than 4-stars.

-This guide explains how energy requirements are assessed, and how to achieve a 6-star and 5-star energy rating standard for dwellings in Queensland.
+This guide explains how energy assessments are undertaken, and how to achieve a 6-star and 5-star energy rating standard for new dwellings in Queensland.